ubports/docs.ubports.com/appdev/guides/dependencies.rst

 Using
 -----
-You may need to specify the include directory, where the compiler can find the headers, and you need to link the library itself against your app's binary (if it is not a pure header library).
+First, you may need to specify the include directory where the compiler can find the headers.
+Second, you need to link the library itself against your app's binary, except it is a header library, where all the source code is located in header files.

 In case the library contains an appropriate CMake configuration file, you may use the `find_package <https://cmake.org/cmake/help/latest/command/find_package.html>`_ command.
 The additional lines on your CMakeLists.txt then may look like: